C-W-Z/image-stitching/README.md

 AUTO_EXPOSURE|`True` `False`|`False`|auto adjust the brightness between multiple images or not CROP|`True` `False`|`False`|crop panorama to a rectangle or not

-Last, we need to write the image file names and the focal length as follow:
+Last, we need to write the image file names and the focal length as follow.

 ```txt
 # filenames      focal lengths